The Keys to AI Technology Leapfrogging

 One of the biggest hurdles is the thought of ownership of data.
 If you’re on a project team across multiple companies, or even within your own, data sharing needs to be open and free.
 We need to move past the silo approach to design and construction and all have the common goal in mind of completing the job and making sure our customer is happy.
 It’s natural to be averse to change, but we need staff willing to invest in innovation, especially in today’s ever-changing world.
 Technology is advancing at such a fast pace; we need to keep an eye on it and understand what we can benefit from and be willing to “jump” when the opportunity strikes.

 “Virtual Design & Construction (VDC) bridges design and construction, enhancing communication, sustainability, and efficiency.
-By embracing technology, fostering collaboration, and mastering soft skills, industry leaders can drive innovation, reduce costs, and create more resilient, adaptable urban environments”
+By embracing technology, fostering collaboration, and mastering soft skills, industry leaders can drive innovation, reduce costs, and create more resilient, adaptable urban environments.”

 VDC’s Role in Resilient Urban Development